How to Avoid Common Coloring Mistakes

 Table of Contents

-We all mess up while coloring sometimes and that’s okay.
-Fixing it is easier than you think, what really matters is staying relaxed and enjoying your coloring moments.
+We all mess up while coloring sometimes and thatβs okay.
+Fixing it is easier than you think, and what matters most is staying relaxed while coloring.

-Now, let’s see which coloring mistakes show up more often than we think!
+Now, letβs see which coloring mistakes show up more often than we think, many of which can be avoided with a few simple coloring tips!Β

 Marker Bleed Through

-And before you dive in, test your markers to see how much ink they release, some are sneakier than others!
+And before you dive in, test your markers to see how much ink they release, some are sneakier than others.
+This is also where using coloring tools that work well with your paper can make a noticeable difference in how much control you have on the page.Β

 Color Test Sheet